SprintHive/income-docs/api/v2/CreateIncomeVerificationRequest.md

  - max - When using multiple months the system will find the consistent income steam over the selected months and use the largest amount
  - irregular - The system will add up all the income transactions excluding specific income transactions, like loans received, and calculate the average of the monthly totals

+### documentWhiteList

+The allowed documents for verifying this income request, when null all document types are allowed.
+This overrides any config set at the service level.

+> Defaults to null

+The following documents are currently available

+- payslip
+- bank-statement

 ## Other field descriptions

 ### loanAmount